 The number one issue around hydrating plants is over-watering.

-Overwatering is a serious mistake that is very common among new marijuana growers because the assumption is that since water is needed, too much of a good thing can’t be bad.
+Because the assumption is that since water is needed, too much of a good thing can’t be bad.

 Don’t make this mistake.
 If you are overwatering your plants, their roots will start to drown causing the growth of your plant to slow down or even stop.